cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 S01 script models was transformed to remove creating object `frequent_species` and filtering of occurrence data.
 Check entry from September 30, 2025.
 Equally, deleted elevation_mean from XData as it is calculated automatically from the utilities fetch from covariates script. line ~792 look for the object XData.

+### October 20, 2025
+#### General

+**Miscelaneus notes:** the need for a justification of use coordinates as a covariate in fixed effects and its challenging nature makes me think if I can use climatic variables to reduce the need of the spatial explicit model.

+**Action Plan:**

+1. Run model `fbs_M006` which will be structurally similar to the foundational model `fbs_M001` but using climatic variables as fixed effects without spatial covariates.
+2. Run model `fbs_M007` which will be structurally similar to the foundational model with species occurrence threshold `fbs_M002` but using climatic variables as fixed effects without spatial covariates.

+In order to create models with climatic variables, it was needed to create script `_utilities_preprocess_climatic_covariates.R` (from daily data to 4 months period summer data) as well as refactor `_utilities_fetch_covariates.R` and some functions from`_utilities_transform_covariates.R`

+### October 27, 2025
+#### Creating Model `fbs_M006` thin 1000 and samples 1000

+S01 was modified in several lines of code:
+1. removing some vakio-year combination that doesnt have data in the climatic layers (some Islands without cover), it is doing manually unfortunately by hard coding
+2. calculating climatic variables, followint the advised of researchers in Jyvaskylla temperature and precipitation take into account inmediate past year of the observation

+The fixed effect object and transform chunk of code was deactivated.